tungpun/nlp-assignment-parser/README.md

 ## Introduction
 This is our assignment for NLP's course
+Supported parser:
+* Lexiclized Parser
+* Shift-Reduce Parser
-Supported parser: Lexiclized Parser, Shift-Reduce Parser, Neural Network Parser
+* Neural Network Parser

 ## HOW TO USE
 * Clone this repository